 Florida's law on service animals is quite clear.
 It restricts the type of animal that qualifies for specific work with or without training.
 It has become a trend for the board operating pet-restricted communities to receive more requests for ESAs than they did previously.

 Approval for an ESA

 It is effortless to be approved for an emotional support animal.
 Many websites offer ESA certification.
-The paperwork comes through the email; however, the new laws aim to crack down on the quick ESA certifications.
+The paperwork comes through email; however, the new laws aim to crack down on the quick ESA certifications.

 On July 1, 2020, the amendment of Chapter 760 of the Florida Statute became effective.
-The statute's purpose is to deter people using fraudulent ESA requests that misrepresent permission to train a service animal.
+The statute's purpose is to deter people from using fraudulent ESA requests that misrepresent permission to train a service animal.
 Violators are to be imprisoned with a fine of up to $500.

 Florida Statute Section 720.27(2)(1)-(4) explains that if a person's disability is apparent, the Association that approves the animal request should include "reliable information that reasonably supports the fact that the person has a disability."
-This request should include receipt of disability benefits from any state or local government.
+This request should include the receipt of disability benefits from any state or local government.

 When the new Florida laws confront these people who send requests, they retract their requests.
 The new law criminalizes fraudulent requests by subjecting the perpetrators to fines, extreme cases, and jail time.

 There is a difference between a service animal and an ESA.
 As per the Americans with Disabilities Act, a service animal can only be a dog or a miniature horse; an ESA can be any animal.
 Alligators, snakes, and monkeys are considered emotional support animals.

 Service animals must be trained, but an Emotional Support Animal does not have to be trained.
 ESAs require documentation for public access a service animal doesn't.

 Florida HOAs and Emotional Support Animals